 5 The amendment in the State Superannuation Amendment Act 2007 s.
 87 is not included because it was repealed by the State Superannuation Amendment Act 2011 s.
 4 before the amendment purported to come into operation.

 6 The amendment in the Ports Legislation Amendment Act 2014 s.
 45(4)(b) is not included because it is a duplication of s.
 45(3)(b).

-7 On the date as at which this compilation was prepared, the Perth Market (Disposal) Act 2015 s.
-56 had not come into operation.
-It reads as follows:

-56. Statutory Corporations (Liability of Directors) Act 1996 amended

-(1) This section amends the Statutory Corporations (Liability of Directors) Act 1996.

-(2) In Schedule 1 in the Table delete the row relating to the Perth Market Authority.